avula12345/ramamohanareddy_avula_teladoc_challenge/README.md

 **This project is a maven project with Cucumber framework to automate Rest API's.**

-Automation of restfull api or webservices projects with Rest Assured This also includes the extent reporting.
+Automation of restfull api or webservices projects with Rest Assured.
+This also includes the extent reporting.

 **Preconditions**